KEXP-FM: Early years as KCMU (1971–1985)

-KCMU and the "Seattle sound"
+Championing the "Seattle sound" (1985–1992)

-KCMU was at the center of a new music scene in the mid-1980s.
+KCMU was at the center of a new music scene in the mid-1980s that would eventually emerge as grunge.
 In the words of early 1980s music director Faith Henschel, the station had long been "very sympathetic to local bands" and already had a requirement that a local band must be played at least once every hour.
 In late 1985, Chris Knab, who co-founded 415 Records and was a former owner of Aquarius Records in San Francisco, sold his interest in 415 Records and became KCMU's station manager.
 The next year, Rolling Stone featured KCMU and other college stations in an article hailing them as growing "taste makers".
-Jonathan Poneman—who hosted a music show known as "Audioasis"—and Bruce Pavitt met at KCMU, leading to the foundation of Sub Pop.
-In a 2011 retrospective on grunge in Billboard, he noted that his "big break" was being a DJ at KCMU.
+Jonathan Poneman—who hosted a music show known as Audioasis—and Bruce Pavitt met at KCMU, leading to the foundation of record label Sub Pop.
+In a 2011 retrospective on grunge in Billboard, Poneman noted that his "big break" was being a DJ at KCMU.
+The role of KCMU—and format competitor KJET—in popularizing bands was further enhanced because of Seattle's liquor regulation regime, which stunted the live events business.
+KEXP increased its power in 1987 when it moved frequencies from 90.5 to 90.3 MHz and relocated its transmitter to a tower site in the Capitol Hill neighborhood, using 400 watts.

-Through the UW at this time were passing a series of future influential figures with ties to bands.
+At this time, a series of influential figures with ties to bands were passing through the UW.
 Mark Arm lived in Terry Hall for a time, going on to front Green River and Mudhoney.
 Kim Thayil had moved to Seattle to follow Pavitt; he won a prize on KCMU, was invited to be a full-time DJ, and not only graduated from the UW with a degree in philosophy but got his band Soundgarden exposure on KCMU, the first station to play them.
 Music director Henschel created a two-cassette compilation of songs by local groups, titled "Bands That Will Make You Money", and sent it to record labels; that led to Soundgarden getting signed to A&M Records.
+Charles R. Cross, editor of music magazine The Rocket, noted, "It's no exaggeration to say that virtually every volunteer who had an air shift in the late '80s ended up getting a job in the music industry or playing some role in the Seattle scene."
 Soundgarden was not the only group that KCMU was breaking on the radio: in 1988, Kurt Cobain, looking for airplay for his band Nirvana, knocked on KCMU's door and handed the station a copy of his first single, "Love Buzz"; they did not play it until Cobain called from a gas station pay phone to request it.
 That same year, KCMU again became the only alternative music station in the Seattle market when KJET dropped the format.